 Laboratory airflow conditions

-It is essential that building owners and laboratory managers take the proper steps to understand and address laboratory airflow.
-By reducing their air change rates, they can save energy and remain safety compliant.
+Building owners and laboratory managers take the proper steps to understand and address laboratory airflow.
+By reducing their air change rates, they can save energy and support safety compliance efforts.
 Performance can also be defined with reference to control technology concepts and practical implications.
 Steps to achieve performance include specification, execution, testing and maintenance.

 70% of Millennials would be more loyal to a company that helps them contribute to social and environmental issues.
 58% consider a company’s social and environmental commitments when deciding where to work.
 Millennials will soon make up 50% of the workforce and companies will have to radically evolve their value proposition to attract and retain this socially conscious group.

-Implementing intelligent infrastructure drives operational efficiency and enables digital applications and services to improve occupant experience and create environments for Intelligent Labs to progress through better, data-driven business decisions.
-Backed by the Green Labs Solution (GLS) approach—which provides a thorough evaluation of existing lab operation and an assessment of the lab goals and objectives—implementing intelligent infrastructure can also ensure that right ventilation rates are set by following the below checklist items:
+Implementing smart lab infrastructure drives operational efficiency and enables digital applications and services to improve occupant experience and create environments for smart labs to progress through better, data-driven business decisions.
+Backed by the Green Labs Solution (GLS) approach—which provides a thorough evaluation of existing lab operation and an assessment of the lab goals and objectives—implementing smart lab infrastructure can also help ensure that right ventilation rates are set by following the below checklist items:

 - The right laboratory equipment is in place.
 A typical Variable Air Valve (VAV) can’t meet the 20 cfm outside air requirement, as they are oversized.
 20 cfm per zone 100 zones, bringing too much air.
 However, a Low Flow Actuator (LFA) can be controlled by a VAV, unlike a Variable Frequency Drive (VFD).

-- Air change schedules have been assessed and are properly implemented to meet each space’s unique needs, to help lower energy costs without risking the health of the occupants or assets.
+- Air change schedules have been assessed and are properly implemented to meet each space’s unique needs, to help reduce energy costs without risking the health of the occupants or assets.

 - Proper airflow reduction strategies have been implemented based on: 1) Variable Air Volume (VAV) because it gradually adjusts airflow rates up and down according to instantaneous changes in loads, and 2) 2-Position Constant Volume (CV2) because it selects single high flow rate when the lab is in use and a low rate when it is unoccupied.